Ana-Gharibashvili/Team_project_FOP/README.md

  by digit and the puts function is used to display the result.

+ As our ninth algorithm, we have a method that generates and prints the multiplication table for a given number up to 10.
+We accept user input, which is then converted to an integer using I/O and variable assignment.
+A while loop is used to iterate from 1 to 10.
+During each iteration, the product of the input number and the current value of i is printed by using puts.
+The loop continues until i becomes greater than 10, with arithmetic operations to calculate the multiplication and increment i by 1 after each iteration.
+Finally, the result is printed by using puts.

    Now for the final algorithm, it calculates the Nth Fibonacci number.
 The Fibonacci sequence begins with 0 and 1, where each subsequent number is the sum of the two preceding ones.
    The program starts by taking user input for n and converts it into an integer.
 If N is 0 or 1, it directly returns the corresponding Fibonacci numbers (0 or 1).
 For values greater than 1,